 However, AWS does offer a free tier.
 This offers users certain services for 12-months and after that you have to choose to sign up for any of the plans above or to cancel your AWS subscription.

-Microsoft Azure not only offers information as service but also Software as a Service and Platform as a Service.
+Microsoft Azure not only offers Infrastructure as a Service but also Software as a Service and Platform as a Service.
 With Azure, clients can use the services purely on the cloud or it can be combined with any existing applications, data center or infrastructure you may already have in place.

 Microsoft Azure can be used to deploy a wide variety of provisioned and managed infrastructures using its IaaS solution.
 It can fit any of your business needs such as storage, networking, and web hosting.
 The utility fully manages all of your infrastructure.